opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/as_group_v1.html.markdown

 * `health_periodic_audit_time` - (Optional) The health check period for instances.
     The period has four options: 5 minutes (default), 15 minutes, 60 minutes, and 180 minutes.

+* `health_periodic_audit_grace_period` - (Optional) The grace period for instance health check.
+	The unit is second and value range is 0-86400.
+The default value is 600.
+The health check grace period starts after an instance is added to an AS group and is enabled.
+The AS group will start checking the instance status only after the grace period ends.
+This parameter is valid only when the instance health check method of the AS group is ELB_AUDIT.

 * `instance_terminate_policy` - (Optional) The instance removal policy.
 The policy has four options: `OLD_CONFIG_OLD_INSTANCE` (default), `OLD_CONFIG_NEW_INSTANCE`,
     `OLD_INSTANCE`, and `NEW_INSTANCE`.